-Our workplace death attorneys can help ensure you recover the maximum compensation available for your loved one’s injuries and help you move forward with the next chapter of your lives as comfortably as possible.
+Our workplace death attorneys can help ensure you recover the maximum compensation available for your loved one’s work injuries in Washington D.C. and help you move forward with the next chapter of your lives as comfortably as possible.
 The attorneys at May Lightfoot, PLLC, are:

-- Respected workers’ compensation and personal injury attorneys.
+- Respected Washington D.C. workers’ compensation and personal injury attorneys.

 Contact May Lightfoot, PLLC, online or by calling (202) 919-6463 and schedule your complimentary, confidential claim evaluation.
 There is no risk to you.
 We will answer your legal questions and advise you of the best action for your situation.

-How an Experienced Workplace Death Attorney Can Help
+How an Experienced Washington D.C.
+Workplace Death Attorney Can Help

 When you retain the workplace death attorneys at May Lightfoot, PLLC, we stand beside you from the very beginning of your claim until the completion of your case.
 We make sure all of your questions are answered and you are comfortable with the claims process and its proceedings.